Chirality (chemistry): Methods and practices

 The term optical activity is derived from the interaction of chiral materials with polarized light.
 In a solution, the (−)-form, or levorotatory form, of an optical isomer rotates the plane of a beam of linearly polarized light counterclockwise.
 The (+)-form, or dextrorotatory form, of an optical isomer does the opposite.
 The rotation of light is measured using a polarimeter and is expressed as the optical rotation.
+The magnitudes of the optical rotations of both of the enantiomers are equal (but in opposite directions).

 Enantiomers can be separated by chiral resolution.
 This often involves forming crystals of a salt composed of one of the enantiomers and an acid or base from the so-called chiral pool of naturally occurring chiral compounds, such as malic acid or the amine brucine.
 Some racemic mixtures spontaneously crystallize into right-handed and left-handed crystals that can be separated by hand.
 Louis Pasteur used this method to separate left-handed and right-handed sodium ammonium tartrate crystals in 1849.
 Sometimes it is possible to seed a racemic solution with a right-handed and a left-handed crystal so that each will grow into a large crystal.

 Liquid chromatography (HPLC and TLC) may also be used as an analytical method for the direct separation of enantiomers and the control of enantiomeric purity, e.g. active pharmaceutical ingredients (APIs) which are chiral.